Thanksgiving serves as a wonderful reminder to be grateful for all that's good in your life. Consider, however, making gratitude a daily practice.

 When I got into bed, I began counting my blessings instead of my calories.
 I listed everything that happened that day that I was grateful for, no matter how small.
 The habit stuck like super glue.

 A recent journal entry included not getting hit by a speeding driver, a beautiful sunrise run, my strong legs, easily finding parking (a major feat in San Francisco), locally grown heirloom tomatoes, and my awesome clients.
 On a rare day that I can't think of anything, I'll simply write "my breath."

-Empower Your Metabolism
+Empower Your Wellbeing

 If your head is constantly filled with negative thoughts about the shape of your thighs, the size of your belly, the number on the scale, or what you shouldn't have eaten, this creates a stress response in your body.
 All negative thinking does.

 Low-level chronic stress can lead to numerous adverse health conditions, from headaches, insomnia and gastrointestinal issues to depression, high blood pressure and heart disease.